 - encourage lower prices for payments

-Member States, including the UK, will have to implement the Directive into national law by 13 January 2018.
+Member States, including the UK, must implement the Directive into national law by 13 January 2018.
 The job of implementing some of the provisions has been delegated to the European Banking Authority (EBA).
 These provisions include developing regulatory technical standards (RTS) and guidelines.
 Some of these will not be effective until after January 2018, including the RTS on strong customer authentication and common and secure communication, which is expected to take effect from Q3 2019.